The Marble Caves (Cavernas de Mármol)

-The geological history of Lake General Carrera is complex – lake has changed its outlet and multiple times has changed its level.
+The geological history of Lake General Carrera is complex – the lake has changed its outlet and multiple times has changed its level.
 Lake reached its present level some 6,200 years ago.
 (1)

 Caves, caverns, tunnels

-Marble is sligthly soluble in water.
-Thus, when the lake reached its present level, the process of solution started at this level.
+Marble is slightly soluble in water.
+Thus, when the lake reached its present level, the process of the solution started at this level.
 The marble dissolved faster at the water surface – small seeps through the cracks in the marble made these fractures wider and waves washed away the dissolved material.

 Larger, more imposing structures are Marble Cathedral and Marble Chapel.
-Marble Cathedral (Catedral de Mármol) is a small island at the peninsula but Marble Chapel (Capilla de Mármol) is a small marble island closer to the northern coast.
+Marble Cathedral (Catedral de Mármol) is a small island on the peninsula but Marble Chapel (Capilla de Mármol) is a small marble island closer to the northern coast.
 One can stop his boat at one such island and take a walk… under the island, through the mazes and tunnels.

 Marble Caves are little known internationally but those tourists, who come here, are very impressed.
 Tourists can rent boats in Puerto Tranquilo and take a guided tour to the marble peninsulas and islands.
-In some places boats go under the ground, through marble tunnels.
+In some places, boats go under the ground, through marble tunnels.
 Naturally, in bad weather boats can not drive near the caves.